th3c0rt3x/CyberDefenders/c48-Africanfalls/Solutions.md

 As discussed earlier I will be using Forensic 7z Plug-in for extracting ad1 image (tc4shell has tutorial how to install plugin).

-This respective challenge designed to recall couple of techniques for investigator on below topics
+This respective challenge was designed to recall couple of techniques for investigator on below topics
 * Browser Forensics
 * Prefetch Forensics
 * ShellBags